alexburlan/forkThis/README.md

-# Project Title
+# FIRST PROJECT

-## Forkthis Repo for Practice
+## Primul Forkthis Repo for Practice

-### Write your author name here. eg. By Nicole
+### AlexB ......
+By Me

 ### Description

-Create a description and fill it in here.
+Mega prim proiect.

 ## Languages used

-What languages were used for this repo:
+Used for this repo:
-List them
+git bash
+vscode
+js

 ### Known Bugs

-Are there any?
-If so what are they?
+Don't know yet

 ## License